-Learning about the ins and out of human behavior opens the doors to a number of different career paths, especially those that are focused on helping others.
+Learning about the ins and out of human behavior opens the doors to a number of different career paths.
+This is especially true for people focused on helping others.
 In fact, because of the strong skills you’ll develop as a psychology major, you’ll be in a great position to find a career that’s right for you.

-If you’re passionate about research and teaching, academia could be a great fit for you.
+Love research and teaching?
+Academia is right for you.
 As a professor, you’ll divide your time between the classroom and your own research.
-Working directly with undergraduate and graduate students, you’ll help them grasp the intricacies of psychology while also helping them design and implement research projects that will further existing research in the field.
+Working directly with undergraduate and graduate students, you’ll help them grasp the intricacies of psychology.
+You’ll also help them design and implement research projects that will further existing research in the field.

-As a career counselor, you’ll be working with college students and professionals to help them identify and achieve their career goals.
-From guiding clients on their various career options to recommending relevant professional development classes and editing resumes, you’ll be a valuable resource for all career-related matters.
+As a career counselor, you’ll help college students and professionals identify and achieve their career goals.
+From guiding clients on their various career options to recommending relevant professional development classes and editing resumes, you are a valuable resource for all career-related matters.

-Whether it’s helping patients overcome personal challenges or teaching others about the field of psychology, being a psychology major can open the door to many exciting career opportunities.
-To find out which one is right for you, try taking on an internship and getting a hands-on feel for a role that interests you.
+Whether you’re helping patients overcome personal challenges or teaching others about the field, being a psychology major can open the door to many exciting career opportunities.
+To find out which one is right for you, try taking on an internship.
+It’s a great way to get a hands-on feel for a role that interests you.

-Next, learn more about this college major such as What Is a Psychology Major and Is it Right for Me? and get more career tips for internships and entry-level jobs such as How to Set Career Goals (and Meet Them).
+Next, learn more about this college major.
+Check out What Is a Psychology Major and Is it Right for Me? and get more career tips for internships and entry-level jobs such as How to Set Career Goals (and Meet Them).